travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 ### Erlang

-Erlang projects specify OTP releases they need to be tested against using `otp_release` key:
+Erlang projects specify releases they need to be tested against using `otp_release` key:

     otp_release:
       - R14B02